-The Anacortes Skate Park Improvement Project is a non profit 501(c)(3) dedicated to the rebuilding and future maintenance of the Anacortes Skate Park(Ben Root).
-The Anacortes community has presented to the Anacortes Planning Commission and City Council a tentative vision for the improvement of the current park, in cooperation with Grindline, the Anacortes Parks Foundation, and the City of Anacortes Parks and Recreation department, and the Advisory Committee.
+The Anacortes Skate Park Improvement Project (ASPIP) is a nonprofit 501(c)(3) dedicated to the rebuilding and future maintenance of the Anacortes Ben Root Skate Park.
+The ASPIP initiated this nonprofit because the community asked for a safer, higher quality skate park.
+So far, we have presented the Anacortes Planning Commission and City Council a tentative vision for the improvement of the current park.
+This is in cooperation with Grindline, the Anacortes Parks Foundation, the City of Anacortes Parks and Recreation department, and the Advisory Committee.

 Follow us on Facebook at Anacortes Skate Park Improvement Project to stay updated.

-President: Rachel Muntean-Salazar, Anacortes local for 10+ years, Owner of Trinity Skate, prior member of the Anacortes Food Coop board of directors.
+Anacortes local for 10+ years, Owner of Trinity Skate, prior member of the Anacortes Food Coop board of directors.

-Secretary/Treasurer: Sheri Muntean CPA PhD, Managing Partner of Shamballa Centre (a CPA Firm) and retired Planning Commissioner
+Managing Partner of Shamballa Centre (a CPA Firm) and retired Anacortes Planning Commissioner.

-Director: John Glassett, apart of the Anacortes community since 1992, avid bike rider and skateboarder since 3rd grade.
+A part of the Anacortes community since 1992, avid bike rider and skateboarder since 3rd grade.
 Skate park enthusiast.

 2019-09-09 Skate Park DETERMINATION LETTER (received September 9, 2019)